irismessage/data-essay/notes.md

 don't know if I'll get great closure on this until the deadline passes and I can't add anymore :/ cause it's so bs vague meh I'm kinda close to 40 already

+try adding what banks a customer makes transfers to to models won't add any value at this point

+hey this is easy
+have all the ideas I need to just have to implement then finally waffle

+EVIL DIES TONIGHT
+I *will feel closure after I write the last word of mu conclusion!!